dharanichandra1/to-do-list/README.md

 ### The code was tested using Unit Testing
 The test cases are mentioned in the src/lib.rs

 ### What worked?
 What didn't?
 How Satisfied are you with the result?
-What would uou like to improve in the future?
+What would you like to improve in the future?
 Rust is considered one of the safest programming languages.
 I tried coding my project using safe rust but it did not work out for me hence I had to resort to unsafe rust, which is what I would like to improve upon in the future.